Skip to Content

 What is the Problem with the Use of Surge Protectors?

-There are various reasons why using a surge protector with your mini-fridge is not recommended.
-First, your refrigerator’s compressor is sensitive to temperature and current overloads, and if it is exposed to either, your fridge will shut down immediately.
+There are many reasons not to use a surge protector with your mini-fridge.
+First, if your refrigerator’s compressor experiences temperature or current overloads, it will shut down instantly.

 A surge protector may also have the potential to override the systems built into a fridge.
 This means that if there is a power surge, your fridge may not be able to restart, and you may end up with an unintended problem with the food stored inside.